-- 155 them, we reflect on how these purported unscheduled bell-ringing events were caused not only by near earthquakes but also by distant incidents.
-To investigate this phenomenon, we installed a state-of-the-art broadband seismometer in the Wills Memorial Building tower to record how Great George (the tower bell) responds to the restless world around him.
-The installed seismometer has been recording activity around and within the tower on a near-continuous basis between,late, March 2018 and January 2019.
-Here, we present the signals recorded by the seismometer as Great George overlooks the hustle and bustle of - 160 the city around him and investigate how connected we are to our "unsettled planet", even from our tectonically quiet setting in Bristol.
-We find that the seismometer not only shows the hem and haw of activity in and around Bristol, but also registers earthquakes from as nearby as Lincolnshire, UK, or as far away as Fiji, halfway around the world.
-In order to contextualise our findings, our project also considers what determines how people have responded to earthshaking events, drawing on both historical and recent examples, and looks to contemporary art practice to consider how an awareness of our "unsettled planet" - 165 can be communicated in new ways.
-The project has led to a number of art installations and performances, and feedback from artists and audiences shows how making art can be used both to investigate our connections with the Earth and to articulate, and even accept, the uncertainties inherent in encountering unstable ground.
+Abstract.
+Historical commentary in the aftermath of large earthquakes has frequently noted unscheduled ringing of church bells excited by the shaking around them.
+These purported unscheduled bell ringing events were caused not only by near earthquakes but also by distant incidents.
+To investigate this phenomenon, as part of the Brigstow Institute funded Unsettled Planet Project, we installed a state-of-the-art broadband seismometer in the Wills Memorial Building tower to record how Great George (the tower bell) responds to the restless world around him.
+The installed seismometer has been recording activity around and within the tower on a near continuous basis since 23 March 2018.
+Here, we present the signals recorded by the

+- 15 seismometer as Great George overlooks the hustle and bustle of the city around him and investigate how connected we are to our "unsettled planet", even from our tectonically quiet setting in Bristol.
+We find that the seismometer not only shows the hem and haw of activity in and around Bristol, but also brings to light earthquakes from as nearby as Lincolnshire, UK, or as far away as Fiji ~ halfway around the world.
+In order to contextualise our findings, our project also considers what determines how people have responded to earth shaking events, drawing on both historical and recent examples, and looks to contemporary - 20 art practice in order to consider how an awareness of our "unsettled planet" can be communicated in new ways.